Director: Guy Ritchie

 As the plot and the various double crossings happen, there are very few surprises in what is a film laden with very predictable plot developments, but because it is being predominantly narrated by the characters, the dialogue abrasive and is ‘visually slick’, Ritchie seems to think that is fine.
 He only just about gets away with it, and as watchable as The Gentlemen may be, it will be forgotten sooner rather than later.

-Guy Ritchie returns to the genre that gave him his name, and it comes with all the hubris expected from a self-crowned ‘king of the genre’; the great cast undoubtedly elevate the somewhat lacklustre script and make The Gentlemen a slick and watchable film, but it is ultimately a reminder that Snatch and Lock Stock may be due a re-watch, while The Gentlemen be forgotten about.
+Guy Ritchie returns to the genre that gave him his name, and it comes with all the hubris expected from a self-crowned ‘king of the genre’; the great cast undoubtedly elevate the somewhat lacklustre script and make The Gentlemen a slick and watchable film, but it is ultimately a reminder that Snatch and Lock Stock may be due a re-watch, while The Gentlemen be completely forgotten about.